Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 Tasks which are easier on the Tiger, such as bombing, become a bit more tedious on the Fishbed but not by much.
 You will have to put more time into learning the quirks and features of this fighter, primarily the positions of all the switches for each weapon employment.
 Once you get over those difficulties, I assure you that the Fishbed is well worth your time as it offers a very different experience that no other fighter can offer in DCS as of the time of writing.

-BUGS AND LEATHERNECK'S PLAN
+SOME BUGS AND MAGNITUDE 3'S PLAN

 This is one of those modules on which I have found the weirdest of bugs.
 Not weird because of their obscurity but weird because of how easy they are to find.
 Here are three of the what I would consider "hard to miss bugs":

 1- (ABOVE) Nosewheel tire clips through the ground when break is applied while taxiing at close to MTOW (Maximum Take-Off Weight).
 This causes the geometry on the nose wheel strut to hit the ground and causes sparks to come out.
+EDIT 9/14/2022: This bug has been solved at the time of writing this edit.

 2- (ABOVE) Problem light animation hovers if problem light is lit and pressed.